Completing a Software Development Project: An Application Handover Checklist

 - Obtain confirmation from all stakeholders that all questions and issues have been addressed and resolved

-- Obtain confirmation from the product owner that they are fully satisfied with the product
+- Obtain confirmation that the product owner is fully satisfied with the product

 - Launch the product